kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 * A client that opportunistically sends its certificate, SHOULD send it encrypted with a ciphertext that it knows the server will accept.
 Otherwise, it will fail.

+* The PDK extension identifies the public key to which the client has encapsulated via a hash.
+  This reveals some information about which server identity the client has.
+  {{!I-D.ietf-tls-esni-14}} may help alleviate this.

 ## Implicit authentication